KauzClay/docs-tap/supply-chain/platform-engineering/explanation/resumptions.hbs.md

 `resumptions[].trigger.runAfter` before running it again.

-When a result for a resumption changes, all the `WorkloadRun` resources with the same `resumptionKey` are cloned, truncated back to the stage of the resumption, and progress starts from there.
+When a result for a resumption changes, all the `WorkloadRun` resources with the same `resumptionKey` are cloned and then truncated back to the stage of the resumption.
+Progress starts from there.
 This is the mechanism for resumptions triggering a new `WorkloadRun`.

 <!--
 [SupplyChain]: ./supply-chains.hbs.md